-Chances are that learning how to give a cat a bath may not be one of the skills you acquire as a cat owner.
-Cats are very fastidious about keeping themselves well groomed.
-However, there may come a time when you do need to delve into this particular aspect of cat care.
-The most important thing is preparation.
+Learning to give a cat a bath may not be one of the skills you need often as a cat owner, but there may come a time when you need to help out with kitty hygeine.
+The key to a successful bathing experience for your kitty is preparation.

 Preparation will save both time and aggravation for you and your cat, especially if bathing isn't a normal part of your cat health care regimen.
 First of all, it is important to use cat-specific products on your pet.
 Dog or human products are inappropriate because cats can be quite sensitive to the chemicals used in those products.
 Your veterinarian can advise you on the proper shampoo.
 If your cat has a skin problem, a shampoo and perhaps a conditioner specific to your cat's condition will help give your cat relief from some of her symptoms.